Losing Connection with Authentic Expression

 A Spiritual Opening

-For a strangely blessed period I did not care what anyone else thought of me.
+For a strangely blessed period, I did not care what anyone else thought of me.
 During that period I created many spontaneous drawings and paintings.
-I went on long intuitive walks, and just followed my feet all over the city to see where they would take me.
+I went on long intuitive walks and just followed my feet all over the city to see where they would take me.

 My dreams were prophetic during that time.
 I began to dance spontaneously in my living room.
 I had so much energy.
 As my baby slept, I spontaneously painted all night long.
 And when she awoke, I took her out for radiant breakfasts.

-During that creative period, I left my marriage, fell in love with my soul mate, and moved away from my family of origin to start a brand new life.
+During that creative period, I left my marriage, fell in love with my soul mate, and moved away from my home city to start a brand new life.
 It was during that time of change and emotional upheaval that I became a passionate keeper of private art and written journals.

 I remember saying to my partner with great sadness as it was happening, “I am closing down.”
 We went to an empty baseball field in the middle of the city, and with a mixture of resignation and desperation, I said "good-bye" to my visionary state as I danced under the stars.

 While I briefly enjoyed a visionary creative state when I was 30 years old, the period of my thirties was about working with my shadow self through my expressive art and writing.
-Because I had a glimpse of how I felt on an essence level through my crisis-induced “upliftment” experience, my “default” of sadness, guilt, fear and self-doubt felt unbearable.
+Because I had a glimpse of how I felt on an essence level through my crisis-induced “upliftment” experience, my “default” of sadness, guilt, shame, fear, and self-doubt felt unbearable.
 I created many journals during that time that were very "dark," visually drawing myself clawing my way up out the dark hole of depression - looking for the light of self-love.

 The Healing Power of Spontaneous Creativity